pedroassumpcao/incident/README.md

 - [ ] allow Incident to be used by more than one application within the umbrella, if needed;
 - [ ] add Telemetry module and trigger telemetry events;
-- [ ] standardize and document approach for dealing with stale commands and/or race conditions;
 - [ ] run migrations when using `mix incident.postgres.init` for `Postgres` adapter;
 - [ ] allow custom error modules to be used and incorporate as part of the contract in some components;